inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 The first step to troubleshooting a problem would be to try to understand in which layer or service of the system is the problem.
 That can be checked using the monitoring and dashboard technologies mentioned above, or the log files directly.

-If the problem is in the python application, you can get more details in Sentry.
+If the problem is in the InvenioRDM Python application, you can get more details in Sentry.
 Afterwards, you can try to reproduce it and debug in a local installation.

 For more information see the [how to debug section](../develop/getting-started/debugging/).